codesmith-gmbh/logger/README.md

 The `info-c` macro produces code that checks if the info log level is enabled and it guaranties that the json transformation happens exactly once.
-The json transformation is handled by the library `cheshire`.
-If the context or structured argument value is not encodable by cheshire, the context is encoded via `pr-str` and emitted as string.
+The json transformation is handled by the library `jsonista`.
+If the context or structured argument value is not encodable by jsonista, the context is encoded via `pr-str` and emitted as string.
 The library logs a warning in that case.

 ```clojure